 This cooker is made out of metalized polyester foam, the same stuff they use to make high-quality sunshades for car windshields.
 This material is highly durable, it can stand up to boiling water and it won’t scratch.
 What is even better is that these units are produced in an environmentally conscious way and none of the materials are harmful to the environment.

 The designer of this cooker, Roger Haines, put three years of research into making his design and his hard work shows.
 There are lots of handy features such as easy color-coded snaps for switching the cooker between high-sun and low-sun cooking.
 It also comes with a polycarbonate plastic sleeve that sits under the cooking pot to allow more sunlight to reach the surface of the pot.
 It also comes with a polycarbonate windscreen that goes over the top to keep even more heat on the cooking pot.

 Speaking of the pot, this cooker comes with the perfect pot for solar cooking.
 It is a 3.5qt steel dish that is black on the outside and has a glass lid.
-Haines designed this pot specifically for solar cooking and it really does the job.Check Price on Amazon
+Haines designed this pot specifically for solar cooking and it really does the job.Learn More and Buy Now at Amazon

 It only weighs 1.25lb and it even has a handle for effortless transport.This is a panel cooker that is very easy to set up.
 Simply unzip, unfold, and pop open.

 The cooking space measures 26.7” x 15.7”, so this will easily hold a regular-sized dutch oven.
 The temperature ranges from 176° to 250°, so perfect for warming bread, keeping already cooked foods warm, or cooking your favorite slow cooker recipes.